zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner.rst

   o regular expression patterns for individual tests

-- Organization of tests into levels and layers
+- Organization of tests into levels and :doc:`layers <testrunner-layers-api>`

   Sometimes, tests take so long to run that you don't want to run them on every run of the test runner.
 Tests can be defined at different